sensordeck/atlas-docs/docs/deployment/16-oem-deployment.md

 - Investigation Workstation
 - Historical RGA Repository

-OEM 不需要先建设 Cloud 或数据库。
+The OEM does not need to build a Cloud or database first.

 ---

 # Storage and Export Requirements

-Atlas Agent 最低需要支持：
+The Atlas Agent minimally needs to support:

 - Continuous Persist
 - Rolling Buffer